Yeh Mera India

-Plot
+Synopsis

 Yeh Mera India focuses on the comprehensive lifestyle of Mumbai, with a special focus on the biases that permeate the corner of its society.
-Whether it is communal, social, economic, religious or educational biases, the "bias" factor dominates the entire depiction of the film, merging different characters into one story.
+Whether it is communal, social, economic, religious, or educational biases, the "bias" factor dominates the entire depiction of the film, merging different characters into one story.

-The different biases that are incorporated into the film are as following:
+The different biases that are incorporated into the film are as follows: